sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

-# The New and Personal Recommended Project about Fediverse
+# The New and Recommended Project about Fediverse
 This git repository reflects my blog(Plume) article series "The New and Personal Recommended Project about Fediverse".<br>
 This article series are splited into fourth.<br><br>